 After exploring the breadth of the field, the symposium focused down into specific case studies.
 Jeremy Warren (Ashmolean and National Trust) shared his current reconstruction of the dispersed collection of bronzes of Roberto Canonici based on an inventory printed in 1632.
-Michael Yonan (University of Missouri) presented the porcelain installations commissioned by Augustus the Strong as sculpture collections, the birds and beasts modelled by J. J. Kändler being left white in emulation of marble.
+Michael Yonan (University of Missouri) presented the porcelain installations commissioned by Augustus the Strong as sculpture collections, the birds and beasts modelled by J. G. Kirchner and J. J. Kändler being left white in emulation of marble (fig.1).
 Thomas DaCosta Kaufmann (Princeton) explored the place of sculpture in the kunstkammern of Munich, Prague and Dresden and how the historic vocabulary reveals its appreciation as autonomous art objects, despite these mixed-media installations.
 This offered a key to distinguishing sculpture as art from sculptural decorative arts.

 The second day opened with a tour of the garden sculpture of Versailles, Marly and Dresden, led by Betsy Rosasco (Princeton) who reminded us of the appreciation of outdoor sculpture as part of an intellectual promenade since Aristotle, who would turn to statues as teaching aids.
 The thematic programmes devised for Louis XIV, Madame de Maintenon and Augustus the Strong drove the commissioning of garden sculpture.
 In reply, the present writer’s paper, ‘Gentlemen Prefer Bronze: Garden Sculpture and Sculpture Gardens in Eighteenth-century England’, illustrated how popular connoisseurship, promoted by the writings of William Hogarth, encouraged the appreciation of garden sculpture as art, as an alternative to the poetical garden approach made fashionable by Alexander Pope at his Twickenham villa.